TanvirOnGH/firefox-config/readme.md

 - Round UI items
 - Compact about:config list
 - Various sidebar (sidebery, tree-style-tab) tweaks including auto-hide
+- Consistent and matching colors across various elements and the UI
 - Glow and scale effect on hover on toolbar buttons
 - Findbar as floating box at the top
 - Hidden horizontal tab bar
 - Bottom main toolbar and search/url bar
-- Hidden bookmarks toolbar (When enabled, it is visible on hover)
+- Hidden bookmarks toolbar visible on hover
 - Custom colors on various items
 - Centered text in the url bar
 - Colored overlay on the url bar based on the type of the connection